spine/hem/README.md

     hem build

-This will writes application.js and application.css and specs.js to the file system.
+This will write application.js and application.css and specs.js to the file system.
 You can then commit it with version control and have your server can statically serve your application, without having to use Node, or have any npm dependencies installed.

 **TODO**: hem build should have an option to version the js/css it producess and replace the references in index.html as well

 ###Views

 Currently Hem supports three template options out of the box